International Opportunities for Students

 Texas A&M University is committed to providing access to high impact international opportunities for all students.
 The ability to engage successfully across cultures and the development of international leadership skills and global awareness are crucial for success and lifelong learning.

-The Study Abroad Programs Office provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
-Last year, over 5,500 students participated in academic, intern, volunteer, and research opportunities in over 100 different countries.
+Texas A&M Education Abroad provides access for all Texas A&M students to a broad range of transformational and international experiences lasting from one week to an academic year.
+Typically, over 5,000 students each year participate in study, intern, volunteer, and research opportunities in over 100 different countries.
 Our office also contributes to the development of on-campus experiences that foster cultural awareness.

-Students are encouraged to visit the Study Abroad Programs Office, located on the 1st floor of the Pavilion, any weekday from 8 am – 5 pm for additional information.
+Students are encouraged to make an in-person or virtual appointment with an Education Abroad Advisor by visiting https://abroad.tamu.edu/Menu/MEET-WITH-AN-ADVISOR.
+Education Abroad, located on the 1st floor of the Pavilion, weekdays from 8 am – 5 pm for additional information.

-These are programs led by a Texas A&M faculty member and students receive A&M credit.
-To find the most recent faculty-led program offerings, visit http://studyabroad.tamu.edu/Program-Types/Faculty-led.
+Programs led by a Texas A&M faculty member designed around specific A&M courses.
+To find the most recent offerings, visit https://abroad.tamu.edu/Start-Here#programtypes.

-Students have a variety of options for credit or non-credit intern or volunteer abroad programs.
-Students can find opportunities through Texas A&M offices and students organizations as well as third-party affiliate providers at http://studyabroad.tamu.edu/Program-Types/Intern-Research-Volunteer.
+Students have a variety of options for credit or non-credit intern or volunteer abroad programs through Texas A&M offices and student organizations as well as third-party affiliate providers.
+Visit Education Abroad to learn more.

 In some cases, graduate students are employed as part of a research project, and in others, they register for research hours at Texas A&M and go abroad independently.
-In all such cases, students should register their research experiences with the Study Abroad Programs Office to ensure emergency or other assistance while abroad.
-Learn more at http://studyabroad.tamu.edu/Program-Types/Intern-Research-Volunteer.
+In all such cases, students must register their research experiences with Education Abroad.
+Learn more at https://abroad.tamu.edu/Start-Here#programtypes.

 University Locations Abroad

-The Soltis Center for Research and Education in north-central Costa Rica was established in January 2009 to support research, education and outreach in Costa Rica and throughout Central America.
-The unique physical and cultural setting of the center provides students and faculty with research and educational opportunities in tropical ecology, civil engineering, ecosystem sciences, geosciences, public and rural health and agricultural economics.
+The Soltis Center for Research and Education in north-central Costa Rica was established in January 2009 to support research, education, and outreach throughout Central America.
+The unique physical and cultural setting of the center provides students and faculty with research and educational opportunities in tropical ecology, civil engineering, ecosystem sciences, geosciences, public and rural health, and agricultural economics.

 Students don’t have to go abroad to take advantage of international opportunities offered by Texas A&M. Students who remain on campus are encouraged to participate in many options available including the following: